Flotomate/product_docs/source/admin/admin-asset-management/software-normalization.rst

 - Change of Software Asset details when certain set condition/conditions are triggered.

-- Consolidating Software that fulfill certain conditions.
+- Consolidating Software that fulfil certain conditions.

 - Control Software installation type by putting Software either in white list or black list (Prohibited Software).